-Complete line 40 only for those costs for which the amortization period begins during your tax year beginning in 1999.
+Complete line 40 only for those costs for which the amortization period begins during your tax year beginning in 2000.
 Column (a).
 Describe the costs you are amortizing.
 You may amortize:

-- Pollution control facilities (section 169, limited by section 291 for corporations). - Certain bond premiums (section 171). - Research and experimental expenditures (section 174). - The cost of acquiring a lease (section 178) - Qualified forestation and reforestation costs (section 194). - Business start-up expenditures (section 195).
+- Pollution control facilities (section 169, limited by section 291 for corporations). - Certain bond premiums (section 171). - Research and experimental expenditures (section 174). - The cost of acquiring a lease (section 178). - Qualified forestation and reforestation costs (section 194).
+See the instructions for line 42 on page 9 and see Pub.
+535 for limitations. - Business start-up expenditures (section 195).
 To elect to amortize start-up expenditures, attach a statement to your income tax return containing the following information. - 1.
 A detailed description of the trade or business. - 2.
-The month in which the active trade or business began (or was acquired).

-- 3. The number of months in the amortization period you are selecting (not less than 60). - 4.
+The month in which the active trade or business began (or was acquired). - 3.
+The number of months in the amortization period you are selecting (cannot be less than 60). - 4.
 A description of each start-up expenditure incurred (whether or not paid).

 The statement must be filed by the due date, including extensions, of your return for the year in which the active trade or business begins.
-If you timely filed that without making the election, you can still make the election on an amended return filed within 6 months of the due date, excluding extensions, of that return.
+If you timely filed that return without making the election, you can still make the election on an amended return filed within 6 months of the due date, excluding extensions, of that return.
 Write "Filed pursuant to section 301.9100-2" on the amended return and file it at the same place you filed the original return.
 See Regulations section 1.195-1 for more details.

 - Organizational expenditures for a corporation (section 248) or partnership (section 709). - Optional write-off of certain tax preferences over the period specified in section 59(e). - Certain section 197 intangibles, which generally include the following: - 1.
 Goodwill. - 2.
 Going concern value. - 3.
 Workforce in place. - 4.
-Business books and records, operating systems, or any other information base. - 5.
-Any patent, copyright, formula, process, design, pattern, knowhow, format, or similar item. - 6.
+Business books and records, operating systems, or any other information base.

+- 5. Any patent, copyright, formula, process, design, pattern, knowhow, format, or similar item. - 6.
 Any customer-based intangible (e.g., composition of market or market share). - 7.
 Any supplier-based intangible. - 8.
 Any license, permit, or other right granted by a governmental unit. - 9.
 Any covenant not to compete entered into in connection with the acquisition of a business. - 10.
 Any franchise (other than a sports franchise), trademark, or trade name.